Garden Design for Beginners – ideas for your garden

 - Where would I normally walk to, a seat, the washing line, the bins?

 - How do I get to my most used spots – do I need a pathway?

-- Where is the best place in the garden to sit for a morning coffee or to catch the evening sun – and can I actually sit there?
+- Where is the best place in the garden to sit for a morning coffee or to catch the evening sun.
+Can you actually sit there too?

 - Is there anything that stops me from using the garden how I would like to.